lprn-xndr/lprn-xndr/README.md

 - 💻 I'm working as a Teachers Assistant at 4Geeks Academy helping teach Software Development such as Front End and Back End programming languages for web applications
 - 📖 Learning new programming languages and libraries to hone my skills as a software developer
 - 🎮 With my spare time I like to play video games, skateboard, play drums and guitar, and work on personal projects.
-- 🐈 I have 3 rescued cats named ⚔️ Xena (Short Hair Tabby), 👑 Duchess (Tuxedo), and 👔 Oskar (Black Cat)
+- 🐈 I have 3 rescued cats named ⚔️ Xena (Short Hair Tabby), 👑 Duchess (Tuxedo), 👔 Oskar (Black Cat), and most recently just rescued a baby Kitten from the street 😈 Luci (Black Cat)!!

 ---